-We hope to touch the lives of the people from the transgender community in different parts of the world to create a sense of well being through art rooted activities.
-We also want to recognise some of their core strengths in the arts and find an alternative source of income through freelance projects, develop organizational skills and advocate social change by raising community awareness in the public sector.
+We also want to recognise the strengths in the arts and find an alternative source of income for the transgender community through freelance art and design projects.
+In doing so, we develop organizational skills and advocate social change by raising community awareness in public places.